 Set a stretch goal when you start, then break it down into milestones to help increase your motivation as you go along.

 So, now you have your mindset right and your workspace organised – what exactly is the freelance work you’ll do?

 Defining your skills and choosing your freelance specialism.

 You may already have a skill from previous employment that easily transitions to the freelance marketplace, and have established contacts in your market for people who can hire you.
 In this respect, you have a head start in freelancing, and nothing should stop you from succeeding.

-If you don’t have an obvious entry point, set aside an hour or two to brainstorm your skills or see my posts – What Business Are You In? & – Your Business Goals to help you get clear both on what you enjoy and what you can do.
+If you don’t have an obvious entry point, set aside an hour or two to brainstorm your skills or see my posts – How to Start a Life Changing Online Lifestyle Business to help you get clear both on what you enjoy and what you can do.

 You will have amassed more capabilities than you might think.
 From an early age through play and education, we learn the soft skills of teamwork, negotiation and time management.